 Wycombe District Council

-The UK population is ageing.
+The UK population is aging.
 In 2008 there were 1.3 million people in the UK aged 85 and over; this number is projected to more than double over twenty-five years to 3.3 million by 2033.
-Housing is one of the great challenges for an ageing society as individual needs change.
+Housing is one of the great challenges for an aging society as individual needs change.

 Each residence or apartment was given independent control for spurious false alarms, like burnt toast, without compromising the overall effectiveness of the smoke detection and alarm system or jeopardising the safety of the other occupants.
 At all times the warden has a complete overview of the entire system right down to the individual smoke detectors or manual call points in each room or corridor.

 Nominated electrical subcontractors were chosen by Wycombe District Council to install the new fire detection system on a phased program of works.
 Design concept, commissioning and setting to work of the system was undertaken by Diamond Security (UK) Ltd. Trained by Ampac, Diamond configured the cause and effect programming, and tested and proved the system operation before issuing the required certification at hand over to Wycombe Council.
 The Council will roll-out the system across its entire estate of secure and elderly housing, utilising the fire detection concept developed between Diamond and Ampac.